Unthrottled/vertx-wiki/README.md

  - [Java 8 runtime](http://blog.acari.io/jvm/2017/05/05/Gradle-Install.html)
  - [Gradle 2.3+ ](http://blog.acari.io/jvm/2017/05/05/Gradle-Install.html)

+Needs docker, docker-compose (needs to support version 3 compose files) needs node, needs to install node modules locally. make note of node task that deploys minified code to the resources dir of web service.

 Because the application plugin is being used, you may directly run the application: